kadhiresan/kadhiresan.github.io/_posts/2017-11-29-mongodb-installation-and-deploy-three-member-replica-set.md

 ---
 layout: post
-title: MongoDB Installation and Deploying three member replica set
+title: MongoDB and Replica Set
 ---

-**Java Script:**
+**MongoDB:**
+MongoDB is a free and open-source cross-platform document-oriented database program.
+Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.

+**Table of contents**

+  1. MongoDB Installing NodeJS and setup the sails on Local
-  This blog describes how to create a three-member replica set
+  2. Creating a three-member replica set (Create 3 ec2 instances (red-hat-linux system))